pranaygp/graphql-mason/examples/todo/README.md

 # Todo List example

-The schema and resolvers are defined withing index.js
+The schema and resolvers are defined within schema.js and resolver.js.

+index.js just sets up a simple express app from those

 The generated API looks like: